oils-for-unix/picdir/README.md

 A simple web service that allows you to upload an image and then link to a dynamically-resized version of it.

+It's a useful tool for self-hosted blogs and documentation.

 ## Configuration

 - If the file `password` exists, it should contain a password hashed with PHP's